 Sour milk is the secret ingredient in this Whole Wheat Apple Cinnamon Sour Milk Muffins Recipe that yields a light and tender-crumbed muffin!
 These are sweetly aromatic of cinnamon, studded with fresh apple, and absolutely delicious.

 When Mike and I lived in Buffalo, we had the best neighbor ever.
-(She really was the sweetest, most amazing lady; she’s the one I talked about when I mentioned our ant problem one summer.)
+(Her name was Bee.
+She really was the sweetest, most amazing lady; she’s the one I talked about when I mentioned our ant problem one summer.)

 Being a bit older, she was old-school in a lot of ways.

-She believed in the value of hard work (I can’t even count how many times I saw her shoveling snow off other peoples’ cars!), bringing festively decorated plates of traditional Italian cookies to her neighbors for the holidays, and taking your shoes off when you go into someone else’s home.
-(All of which was very much appreciated!)
+Bee believed in the value of hard work.
+She was incredibly thoughtful.
+(I can’t even count how many times I saw her shoveling snow off other peoples’ cars!)
+She brought festively decorated plates of traditional Italian cookies to her neighbors for the holidays.
+And she always took her shoes off when she entered someone else’s home.

-That was at least two years ago, and I haven’t thought about spoiled milk muffins for a very long time.
-That is, until recently when I found myself with a nearly full gallon of sour milk sitting in the back of my fridge when we got home from vacation.
+That brief introduction to sour milk muffins was at least two years ago.
+I haven’t thought about spoiled milk muffins for a very long time.
+That is, until recently when I found myself with a nearly full gallon of sour milk in the back of my fridge when we got home from vacation.